Personal injury questions — plain answers

 Understanding the stages of a personal injury claim.

-Once submitted, the at-fault party's insurer (called the 'compensator' in the OIC process) has 30 business days to make a liability decision.
-During this period, it is normal for there to be no visible progress — silence is the expected experience, not a sign that something has gone wrong.
+Once submitted, the at-fault party's insurer (called the 'compensator' in the OIC process) has 30 working days to make a liability decision.
+During this period it is normal for there to be no visible progress — silence is the expected experience, not a sign that something has gone wrong.

-After liability is decided, the claim moves to the medical stage, followed by an offer from the compensator.
+After liability is decided, the claim moves to the medical stage, followed by a settlement offer from the compensator.

 Liability refers to legal responsibility for the accident.
-When the compensator admits liability, they are accepting that their policyholder was responsible for the accident.
+When the compensator admits liability, they are accepting that their policyholder was responsible.

 An admission of liability does not mean the claim is settled.
 It is the start of the next stage — gathering medical evidence and agreeing on the compensation amount.